!-- Facebook Pixel Code -->

-It is a time to know a lot more about the rituals and the traditional ceremonies for Krishna Janamasthmi.
+It is a time to know a lot more about the rituals and the traditional ceremonies for Krishna Janmashtami.

 Ceremonial Rituals to follow on Krishna Janamasthmi

--Krishna Janamasthmi is a very important day in Hindu mythology and is reverenced with chanting mantras, arti, slokas, and traditional pujas with religious set of rituals among the devotees.
+-Krishna Janmashtami is a very important day in Hindu mythology and is reverenced with chanting mantras, arti, slokas, and traditional pujas with a religious set of rituals among the devotees.

 -Krishna followers also keep themselves awake till midnight to pray Lord Krishna on Krishna Janamasthmi with intense lively religious worship and cheerfulness.

--Temples, religious places, houses (especially at Vrindavan and Mathura) are decorated extremely well with countless jhankis, tableau and wonderful images of baby lord Krishna during this auspicious occasion of Krishna Janamasthmi.
+-Temples, religious places, houses (especially at Vrindavan and Mathura) are decorated extremely well with countless jhankis, tableau and wonderful images of baby Lord Krishna during this auspicious occasion of Krishna Janmashtami.

 -Night long rituals are conducted and sundry religious as well as devotional songs are sung inside in the temples, followed by traditional group dances at the time of Krishna Janamasthmi.